germanodlf/bacula-zabbix/README.md

 ##### Zabbix template configuration

+Link this Zabbix template to each host that has a Bacula's backup job implemented.
+Each host configured in Zabbix with this template linked needs to have its name equals to the name configured in Bacula's Client resource.
+Otherwise the data collected by the bash script will not be received by Zabbix server.

 - **Items**

   This Zabbix template has two types of items, the items to receive data of backup jobs, and the itens to receive data of Bacula's processes.
-The items that receive data of Bacula's processes are described bellow:
+The items that receive data of Bacula's processes are described below:

   - *Bacula Director is running*: Get the Bacula Director process status.
 The process name is defined by the variable {$BACULA.DIR}, and has its default value as 'bacula-dir'.
 This item needs to be disabled in hosts that are Bacula's clients only.
   - *Bacula Storage is running*: Get the Bacula Storage process status.
 The process name is defined by the variable {$BACULA.SD}, and has its default value as 'bacula-sd'.
 This item needs to be disabled in hosts that are Bacula's clients only.